Butsuro/WORKOUT-APP-/README.md

 2) Run the main code
 3) After that, run the step7_app.py
-4) upload your csv file
+4) upload your csv file and run classification to see results